 To begin the ignitor replacement, you should turn the power to the furnace off.
 Then you can disconnect the wire(s) that go to the ignitor.
 On hot surface ignition systems, the ignitor wires are usually in a plastic plug and socket.
 On spark ignition systems there is usually only one wire that snaps onto the ignitor or ignition module.
 Then you can remove the mounting screws and remove the ignitor.

 You can use the numbers that are usually printed on the ignitor to find the proper replacement or there are several universal kits available.
-You can purchase your replacement part through our parts store.
+My top picks on Amazon are featured below.

 Now, you can install the replacement ignitor with the mounting screws.
 Then reconnect the wire(s) and restore power to the furnace.